- This event has passed.

 - How might an implementation of individualization best begin?

-You’ll leave with a clearer understanding of the issues involved and a set of principles to get you moving in the right direction.
-Dr. Kerns will field your questions after his presentation.
-This session is designed for K-12 building and district administrators as well as educators.
+Gain a clearer understanding of the issues involved and a set of principles to get you moving in the right direction.
+This recorded session is designed for K-12 building and district administrators as well as educators.

 About the Presenter